avibrazil/un-istore/README.md

 ## How to remove this info ?

-There are 3 ways to clean this mess:
+There is no official music tagger that totally cleans this information.
+So currently there are 3 ways to clean this mess:

 1. Transcode files to another music format or even to AAC/M4A.
 This is lossy and unacceptable.
 2. Use ```ffmpeg``` in ```copy``` mode to rewrite the files without transcoding (lossless), but loosing header info.
 You'll have to retag your files.